TWENTY TWO months old

 A small part of me likes that, like yes be tough like mom was.
-And then another part says, that’s not you and you don’t have to do everything just like her.
+And then another part–the softer part, nudges a reminder: that’s not you and you don’t have to do everything just like her.

 What can I say–I’m learning.